 The extraordinary feat of a full unsupported Antarctic crossing is right at the limits of human endurance – Shackleton faced pack ice which meant he never reached landfall, and his team went through unbelievable hardships to reach safety.
 Sadly, a more recent attempt by a close friend, Lt Colonel Henry Worsley MBE, Polar Medal, ended tragically.
-Henry’s wife Joanna is graciously backing what is set to be the final attempt to complete the ultimate journey and pay tribute to the legacy of Henry.
+Henry’s wife Joanna is graciously backing what is set to be the final attempt to complete the ultimate journey.

 Now the ‘Spirit of Endurance’ expedition is set to finally complete one of the last challenges this continent has laid down.
 Lou, who has specialised polar experience – who led the award-winning SPEAR17 expedition and who raced to the South Pole with Henry in 2011 – is setting out to traverse 1,500km, alone and without resupply.
 Carrying 165kg of kit and food supplies, the journey will take over 2 months; using every moment of the short weather window which represents the Antarctic expedition season.